 Blocker is the reason that blocks a card on the Kanban board.
 Whatever keeps it from progressing towards completion can be a blocker.
 Some frequent reasons are “not enough information”, “personal capacity”, “expedite issue”, among others.

-Blocker clustering
+Blocker Clustering

 Blocker clustering is a technique to analyze blockages.
 Different reasons for blocked work are grouped, and the cause is determined for each group; it becomes like a cluster around it.
 Clustering emphasizes that blockades have a cost.
 This is a strategy for improvement and future avoidance of the quantified blockages.